garrandall/popular-music-data/tracks/church-of-the-poison-mind-culture-club.md

 ---

 Desolate loving in your eyes
-You used an' made my life so sweet
+You used and made my life so sweet
 Step out like a God-found child
 I saw your eyes across the street